 Pulled from the brink of extinction almost a century ago, South Africa's white rhino population is now flourishing thanks to the extensive conservation measures that were put in place.
 However, their existence is being jeopardised once more due to the dramatic increase in rhino poaching over recent years.

-During 2008, 57 rhinos were illegally killed country-wide and this increase has been linked to a rising demand for rhino horn in the Far East.Rhino horn has become a highly sought after commodity, which people are prepared to pay a lot of money for.
+During 2008, 57 rhinos were illegally killed country-wide and this increase has been linked to a rising demand for rhino horn in the Far East.Contrary to popular Western beliefs that rhino horn is considered an aphrodisiac in the Far East, it is actually used in traditional medicine as an anti-rheumatic and anti-inflammatory treatment and more recently rumours have surfaced about its anti-cancer properties.Rhino horn has become a highly sought after commodity, which people are prepared to pay a lot of money for.
 Numerous poaching networks and syndicates thrive in this environment.
 Poachers are often recruited from communities neighbouring protected areas and private game farms.
 Their poverty makes them an easy target and their bush skills make them a prized asset.

 To break up a poaching network takes a huge amount of time and dedication from the team.
 Many hours are spent both in the field and in the office weaving together the various leads and collating the evidence needed to make an arrest.

 All this hard work paid off at the end of March this year, when SANParks ECI and the South African Police Service (SAPS) made their largest bust to date.
 They arrested Asram Cassin, believed to be responsible for moving 80 percent of the rhino horn out of South Africa last year.Cassin's arrest took months of intricate and meticulous planning.
 An agent was used who had arranged a sale of three rhino horns, weighing 12kg, with Cassin at his curio shop Just Africa.
 The agent was then taken back to Cassin's safe house where the horn was weighed and the deal brokered.
 While this was happening all the undercover ECI team and SAPS unit could do was wait.

 First they confiscated the money, and then they swooped in on Cassin arresting him at his shop before taking him back to the safe house to recover the horns.
 While Cassin denied all knowledge of the horns, the evidence spoke for itself.